alienresident/style-tiles/README.md

 Feedback is very welcome!

 ### *New* Style Tiles is now a Compass extension!
 Style Tiles has changed from a sass project to a compass extension.
 This makes it much easier to get started and to reuse.
 You can build a starter project using one line and start working on creating style tiles right away.
-See the **Installation** notes for details on getting started.
+See the [installation](#installation) section for details on getting started.

 ## Background
 I loved Samantha Warren's idea of [style tiles](http://styletil.es/).
 It seemed like the best answer to moving away from time-draining pixel perfect comps.
 However I'm designing in the browser more and more and I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks to create Style Tiles.
 Especially now that